 The correction of the analogue input card corresponds completely to the description for the pressure sensor input.
 The only difference is that resistances are required for the temperature characteristic instead of currents.
-The temperature sensor calibration is subject to the calibration lock and with the switch locked the set values are only displayed.

 The correction is also carried out in two stages: